ivanzich/Project-1/Project1/README.md

 Game Description and technologies used

 Trivia game that’s based on Computer Science questions.
-HTML, CSS, JavaScript and jQuery are the tools that I’ve used for this game.
-In the near future I want to add jQuery UI features to make game more  visually catchy and exciting.
+HTML, CSS, JavaScript and jQuery are the technologies that I’ve used for this game.
+In the  future I want to add jQuery UI features to make game more  visually catchy and exciting.
+Also,I want to add different categories and at least 2 different users, who  will have option to play this game vs each other with displaying their scores after the game.